FedLoan, Navient, and Granite State: Why Are These Loan Servicers Not Renewing Their Contracts With the Federal Government?

 Federal Student Aid is advising any borrower affected by the planned transfers to provide updated contact information to their outgoing loan servicing company to ensure that they receive important updates.

-Borrowers also can do other things to prepare for the end of federal student loan relief on Jan.
-31, 2022, the date set as the final extension of the payment and interest pause since the national forbearance went into effect retroactively on March 13, 2020.
+Borrowers also can do other things to prepare for the end of federal student loan relief after Aug.
+31, 2022, when the payment and interest pause is scheduled to end.

 When the federal student loan payment holiday ends, borrowers without a solid plan could face a financial cliff: More than 43 million Americans with federal student loans will need to resume payments, with interest, in February.